 - Displacement estimates are high and critical gaps still exist in all sectors.
 NRC has been scaling up our emergency response since October 2016, and prepare to help up to 200,000 of the most vulnerable displaced people within the next months.

 Since May 2016, NRC has provided emergency humanitarian assistance to families fleeing their homes in towns and villages around Mosul.
 Camps have been set up to assist those fleeing conflict.
-In Debaga camp, NRC has provided water, food, hygiene items and baby kits to more than 8,000 families.

 Under the harsh rule of ISIS